A junior enlisted Marine eloped with Bahrain’s Princess Meriam

 Bahraini princess, Meriam Al-Khalifa and U.S. Marine Lance Corporal Jason Johnson, the two young lovers portrayed in the NBC two-hour original movie "The Princess and the Marine" based on a true love story.
 (Photo by NBC)

-There are roughly 9,000 U.S. personnel stationed at the Navy’s base in Bahrain.
+There are roughly 9,000 American personnel stationed at the Navy’s base in Bahrain.
 In 1999, one of those, Lance Cpl.
 Jason Johnson, faced a court-martial and legal battle to wed his beloved girlfriend, a Bahraini local named Meriam.
-The Marine met Meriam at a local mall and, over the objections of her family, the two continued their love affair.
+The Marine met Meriam at a local mall and, despite her family’s objections, the two continued their love affair.

 Meriam Al Khalifa a member of the royal family of Bahrain, arrives for an immigration hearing 17 July, 2000, with her husband Jason Johnson.